Salter's duck: History

 As a result of the 1973 oil crisis, Salter set about creating a source of alternative energy.
-The idea for creating Salter's duck came about from his studies on a lavatory cistern while at the University of Edinburgh.
-He invented Salter's duck in 1974 and attempted to make it the main device of choice for the Wave Energy programme in the United Kingdom.
-A prototype attempt to use the device was constructed in 1976 off Dores Beach.
-It was to be used to "provide some 20 kW of power".
-It was modified slightly from the original design, and Coventry University, which helped with the design, went on to utilize a separate type that was called the Sea Clam.
+The idea for creating this came about from his studies on a lavatory cistern while at the University of Edinburgh.
+He invented Salter's duck in 1974 and attempted to make it the main device of choice for the Wave Energy Programme in the United Kingdom.
+A prototype attempt to use the device was constructed in 1976 off Dores Beach and provided "some 20 kW of power".
+Coventry University, which helped with the design, went on to develop a separate, slightly modified type called the Sea Clam.